John M. Berrien: Early life and education

-Berrien was born on August 23, 1781 at Rockingham, Rocky Hill, New Jersey, to Major John Berrien, son of Judge John Berrien, and Margaret Macpherson.
-He moved with his parents to Savannah, Georgia, in 1782.
+Berrien was born on August 23, 1781, at Rockingham, his parents' home in Rocky Hill, New Jersey.
+His father was Major John Berrien and grandfather was Judge John Berrien, and his mother was Margaret Macpherson.
+The next year his parents moved with him to Savannah, Georgia, in 1782.
 His mother died three years later.

+Berrien graduated from Princeton College in 1796, studied law (read the law) in Savannah, and was admitted to the bar at the age of 18.
+He moved to Louisville, Georgia, where he started a practice in 1799.

+Political career

-He graduated from Princeton College in 1796, studied law in Savannah, was admitted to the bar at the age of 18, and began practice in Louisville, Georgia, in 1799.
-After he returned to Savannah he was elected solicitor of the eastern judicial circuit of Georgia in 1809; judge of the same circuit from 1810 until January 30, 1821, when he resigned.
+He returned to Savannah, where he was elected solicitor of the eastern judicial circuit of Georgia in 1809.
+He was elected as judge of the same circuit in 1810, serving until January 30, 1821, when he resigned.

 He served as captain of the Georgia Hussars, a Savannah volunteer company, in the War of 1812.

-Political career
+He later was a colonel in the 1st Georgia Cavalry.

-Berrien was a member of the Georgia Senate from 1822 to 1823.
-He was elected as a Jacksonian Democrat to the United States Senate and served from March 4, 1825.
+A leader among Georgia's Federalists, Berrien supported Rufus King in the 1816 United States presidential election and later served a member of the Georgia Senate from 1822 to 1823.
+He was elected as a Jacksonian Democrat to the United States Senate in 1824 and served from March 4, 1825, succeeding his fellow Federalist John Elliott.
 In The Antelope case of 1824, he argued against the freedom of slaves captured at sea noting slavery "lay at the foundation of the Constitution" and that slaves "constitute the very foundation of your union".

 On March 9, 1829, he resigned from the Senate to accept the position of Attorney General in the Cabinet of President Andrew Jackson.
 His first assignment was to prosecute former Treasury Fourth Auditor Tobias Watkins for embezzlement of public funds.
-Berrien secured a conviction at a high profile that same year.
+Berrien secured a conviction at a high profile trial that same year.
 Later Berrien supported states' rights in the Nullification Crisis.
 In the case of the Negro Seamen Acts, he considered the acts to be appropriate exercises of the states' police powers, and beyond the reach of the federal government.
-He resigned from the office of Attorney General on June 22, 1831.
+He resigned from the office of Attorney General on June 22, 1831, a result of the Petticoat affair, along with Secretary of State Martin Van Buren (resigned on May 23), Secretary of the Treasury Samuel D. Ingham (June 20), and Secretary of the Navy John Branch (May 12).